architects-land/difficulty-death-scaler/README.md

 ## Command

 The mod adds one command: `/difficultydeathscaler` (or `/dds`)
-- `/difficultydeathscaler global get` gives the current global difficulty (or `/ddsg`)
+- `/difficultydeathscaler get` gives the current global difficulty (or `/ddsg`)
+- `/difficultydeathscaler get [selector]` gives the current player difficulty targeted by the selector (`/ddsp` gives your current difficulty)
-- `/difficultydeathscaler global set [number of death]` sets the number of death in global difficulty (player must be OP)
+- `/difficultydeathscaler set global [number of death]` sets the number of death in global difficulty (OP command)
-- `/difficultydeathscaler player [selector] get` gives the current player difficulty targeted by the selector
+- `/difficultydeathscaler set player [selector] difficulty [number of death]` sets the number of death in player difficulty targeted by the selector (OP command)
-- `/difficultydeathscaler player [selector] set [number of death]` sets the number of death in player difficulty targeted by the selector (player must be OP)
+- `/difficultydeathscaler set player [selector] daily-death [number of death]` sets the number of death in 24h for targeted player by the selector (OP command)

+## Configuration

+This mod can be configured via gamerules.
+Check the [wiki](https://architects-land.github.io/difficulty-death-scaler/) to have more information.